Sign Up As A Member

 By Jon Crim

-As one of the world’s most prestigious Grand Slam tournaments, the US Open continues to deliver the most prize money of any single event on the ATP and WTA tours, and this year they don’t disappoint.
+As one of the world’s most prestigious Grand Slam tournaments, the US Open continues to deliver the most prize money of any single event on the ATP and WTA tours, and this year, they’ve pulled out all the stops.

 How the US Open is Funded

-Owned and operated by the United States Tennis Association (USTA), the US Open is one of the world’s biggest sporting events, drawing 738,000 fans in 2019 before the pandemic slowed things down for a few years.
+The US Open, owned and operated by the United States Tennis Association (USTA), is one of the world’s biggest sporting events, drawing 1,048,669 fans last year.

-In total, the US Open generated an enormous $350 million, which is how the tournament can pay such hefty sums in prize money.
+The US Open generated an enormous $350 million that year, which is how the tournament can pay such hefty prizes.
 Of course, the US Open doesn’t pocket all that money.
-There are a lot of costs to cover, from upkeep and expansion of the grounds to marketing, insurance, USTA and tournament staff, player development, and their never-ending work to grow the sport; it’s a big enterprise.
+There are numerous costs to cover, including upkeep and expansion of the grounds, marketing, insurance, USTA and tournament staff, player development, and the ongoing efforts to grow the sport; it’s a big enterprise.

 Prize Money Distribution